dwilliam62/nix-iso/HOWTO.md

   '';

 Notes and gotchas
+- All profiles include the full recovery toolset by default via recovery/recovery-tools.nix.
 - The repo pulls kernel/ZFS from chaotic nyx; verify caches in flake.nix’s nixConfig.
 - README uses NIXPKGS_ALLOW_BROKEN=1; if builds fail, try without it or pin inputs.
 - COSMIC profile autologins user "nixos" on the live ISO.